 Be a Utilitarian

 My folks are from the UK and I recall visiting my grandfather as a child.
-He would grow most of his own food in his garden, so he had a rainwater collection barrel but not only did he water his plants but he even showered with it.
+He would grow most of his own food in his garden (that was set up perfectly with the help from Tree moving company), so he had a rainwater collection barrel but not only did he water his plants but he even showered with it.
 Water is water; it doesn’t matter if you pay for it out of a tap or collect it in a rain barrel.
 Only buy what you need.

 Examples of people paying for more then they need are endless.
 3 ton giant SUV’s hauling nothing but a driver, expensive laptops to just send emails, shoe collections that rival a Hollywood movie star.
 The waste goes on and on.